hxt1965/DiskUsage/README.md

 ## Usage

-After cloning the repository, use the following command to run the program with the following `dotnet run [-s] [-p] [-b] <path>`
+After cloning the repository, use the following command to run the program with the following command

+`dotnet run [-s] [-p] [-b] <path>`

  - Pass in -s to perform Sequential parsing of files